armanio123/StoryTime/README.md

 An ogre has seen you and is running towards you.
 There is a sword far away from you.
 You can either

 ## #Ending1
 You keep running away from the ogre but he's too fast for you.
-Tired and without air you're not match for him.
+Tired and without air you're no match for him.
 You died.

 ## #Ending2
 You defend yourself with all your might and manage to defeat the ogre.
 Congratulations.